Welcome to our home!

-Initially we thought that we’d be using the larger of the two bedrooms as our bedroom but decided that it would make more sense to use the large of the two as our office/guest bedroom as we spend much more time there than in the bedroom (that really doesn’t sound right, does it?).
+Initially, we thought that we’d be using the larger of the two bedrooms as our bedroom but decided that it would make more sense to use the larger of the two as our office/guest bedroom as we spend much more time there than in the bedroom (that really doesn’t sound right, does it?).

 Our bedroom is fairly small and we can just about squash into it.
 It’s a bit tight but it is only meant to be temporary.